 The communication channel chosen should be able to forward information promptly.
 It allows both internal as well as external clients to have sufficient time to make decisions and respond accordingly.

 The chosen mechanism should be able to deliver communication not just once but also on subsequent occasions.
-Businesses should ensure that telephones and e-mails should never have frequent breakdowns to ensure their reliability as a means of communication.
+Businesses should ensure that telephone and e-mail systems are reliable and available to enable communications both internal and external to the organization.

 Whether it is customers or staff, the mechanism should be able to maintain uniformity of information that goes out.
 Consistency facilitates buy-in across the business through increased knowledge, making the marketing of services and products easy for everyone within the business.
 It also greatly reduces confusion, not just about the products and processes, but also the general operations of the business.